 The Original Fractured Prune: The Donut Shoppe

 If you’re looking for the best donuts in Ocean City, MD, Fractured Prune definitely needs to be a stop on your trip.
 The donuts at Fractured Prune are made to order all day and literally melt in your mouth.
 There are tons of glazes and toppings to choose from to create your own, or we usually go with one of the amazing specialty donut flavors.
 There are now franchises throughout the country but the store originated in Ocean City.

 - Address: 12507 Sunset Ave, West Ocean City, MD

 - Website: https://fracturedprune.com/location/west-ocean-city-md/

-The Surf Cafe is technically in Berlin, but its worth mentioning with its proximity to West Ocean City.
 Our first trip to Assateague Island Surf Shop was for the yummy acai bowls and breakfast burritos.
 The cafe also serves great coffee in a cute lounge area.
-Plus, the rest of the shop includes a huge selection of clothing and gifts.
-Our little guy also loved the music and seating area as well as the surfing videos playing on repeat.
+Plus, the rest of the shop includes a huge selection of clothing, gifts an surfing gear.
+Our little guy also loves the music and seating area as well as the surfing videos playing on repeat.